-(Prayer offered on the Public Address system for the entire La Salle Academy educational community on Thursday, 21 September 2017–the 1st day of the month-long International Lasallian Days of Prayer for Peace)
+(Prayer offered on the Public Address system for the entire La Salle Academy educational community on Thursday, 13 December 2018)

 Let us remember that we are in the holy presence of God.